codeChap/Crontab/README.md

 ## Todo

- - [] Email instead of log or both.
+ - Email instead of log or both.
- - [] Build in more heler functions.
+ - Build in more heler functions.
+ - Unit tests

 ## Disclaimer
 Use this library at your own risk.